bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # case insensitive perl regex &lt;string&gt; : regular expression

 Returns a case-insensitive Perl regular expression from the supplied string.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # case insensitive perl regular expression &lt;string&gt; : regular expression

 Same as case insensitive perl regex &lt;string&gt;.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # cast &lt;string&gt; : cast